bianca1208/Pasig-Archives/pages/about.md

 ## About the Writer

-Bianca is a BA Journalism student at the University of the Philippines - Diliman.
+{% include feature/card.html header="Bianca Lucañas" text="Bianca is a BA Journalism student at the University of the Philippines - Diliman.
 She resides in Baranggay Manggahan, near the Cainta boundary.
-She’s been a Pasig resident since 2020.
+She’s been a Pasig resident since 2020." objectid="demo_007" width="25" centered=true %}

 {% include cb/about_the_about.md %}